STOP BASHING ALL RICH PEOPLE!

-Jeff Bezos along has contributed to amazing service with Amazon.com.
+Jeff Bezos has contributed to amazing service with Amazon.com.
 When did you have the convenience of delivery of any product you can imagine down to your doorsteps within 1-2 days (even on Sunday!)?
-Like a clockwork!
-I personally use it for all household items.
+Like clockwork!
+I use it for all household items.
 Do you know how many thousands of people are employed at Amazon?

 Warren Buffet is known for his generous donations to various good cause ventures.
-Should I mention Bill Gate’s Foundation that has invested billions into research and development of important drugs that eliminate the most dangerous illnesses on Earth and help the whole nations to eradicate them?
+Should I mention Bill Gate’s Foundation that has invested billions into the research and development of important drugs that eliminate the most dangerous illnesses on Earth and help the whole nation to eradicate them?
 I could go on and on…

 Wealthy people create food businesses, health care businesses, energy businesses, and so much more including generous donations to non-profit organizations.
 Should we be bushing them for it?